mmistakes/minimal-mistakes/_posts/2014-06-26-anna-karenina-movie.md

   - movie
   - reviewing
   - literature
-excerpt: "Review of the movie Anna Karenina"
+excerpt: "A review of the movie Anna Karenina"
 ---

 ![anna]